uol-library/jekyll-theme-test/pages/parkinson-building-b26.md

     - "laptops_allowed"
     - "sockets"
     - "signal"
-    - "whiteboards"
-    - "projector"
     - "toilets"
     - "break"
     - "bike_racks"
     - "gender_neutral_toilets"
     - "wheelchair_accessible"
   title: "Parkinson Building - B.26"
-  description: "Cluster room surrounded by big windows with high views of the University campus.
-Perfect for focused study with acess to computers.
-15 seat capacity."
+  description: "Perfect for focused study with access to computers.
+15 seat capacity - height adjustable desks available.
+From Parkinson Court use the stairs at the opposite end from the Café and go down to the basement.
+Go through the doors under the display screen and turn right.
+Follow the corridor to the right.
+B26 is the door at the end of the corridor."
   access: "University Staff and Students"
   space_type: "IT Cluster"
   address: "University of Leeds, LS2 9JT"